alexlitty/cosmodon/README.md

 The Astronomical Game Library
 =============================
-Cosmodon is an experimental C++ media library, hand-crafted for game development and flexibility.
+Cosmodon is an experimental C++ media library, hand-crafted for flexible game development.

 Features
 --------